D9ping/IpAddressExpress/README.md

 ### Questions and Answers

-###### Why again, not just trust one good public ip service for updating the dynamic dns(ddns)?
+###### Why not just trust one good public ip service for updating the dynamic dns(ddns)?
-You could do that but you are putting a lot of trust on one public ip address service that could technically control your domain records you are automatically updating.
+You could do that but you are putting a lot of trust on one public ip address service that could technically hijack your domain record that you are automatically updating.
  By using publicipchangedetector you don't have to fully trust one public ip address service as lies or an errors from one public ip address service are spotted by using consensus with an other randomly selected public ip address service.
-This makes for example fooling your server on a dynamic public ipv4 address into thinking incorrectly it needs to update dynamic dns records almost impossible.
+This makes for example fooling your server on a dynamic public ipv4 address into thinking incorrectly it needs to update dynamic dns records hardly impossible.

 ###### Why not ask my router for my public ip address?
+Good question.
 Well technically you could get the public IPv4 address from your router.
-But sadly every router manufacturer has a different (web)interface for providing this information.
+But sadly every router manufacturer has a different webinterface for providing this information via their webinterface.
 And often the information is secured by a login screen.
-PublicIpChangeDetector does not rely on the router and because of this just works everywhere where there is internet access.
+PublicIpChangeDetector does not rely on the router and there fautures to provide the public ip address and because of this it just works for everyone where there is internet access.

-###### What is the maximum downtime for my server if my dynamic public ip address changes?
+###### What is the maximum downtime for my server could have if my dynamic public ip address changes?
 It depends on how often you run the publicipchangedetector program for detecting your public ip change.
 Also note that if a public ip address service lies to you it will take an extra publicipchangedetector run longer.
-And it also depends on how long the dns entries that needs to change are cached by dns servers.
+And if you are using PublicIpChangeDetector for ddns then it also depends on how long the dns entries that needs to change are cached by the dns servers for the old dns records to be removed from cache.

-###### Should i run publicipchangedetector as often as possible?
+###### Should i run PublicIpChangeDetector as often as possible?
 No, please be conservative on how often you run publicipchangedetector.
 Several public ip services are already serving a lot of requests.
-They don't like it you use too much bandwidth and they will ban/drop you or maybe send you a http forbidden(403) error if you are making too many requests too quickly.
+They don't like it you use too much bandwidth and they will ban/drop you or maybe send you a http error if you are making too many requests too quickly.

 ###### Does publicipchangedetector makes two request on execution?
 No, it only make 1 http request if previous public ip address from last run is known.